koakh/NestJs9SurrealDbDynamicModule/packages/tutorial-graphql/README.md

 ## NestJs/Node Prerequisites

-- Please make sure that NPM or YARN and Node.js (version >= 12, except for v13) is installed on your operating system.
+- Please make sure that NPM and Node.js (version >= 12, except for v13) is installed on your operating system.
 ## Setup

 ```shell